Merida’s Best Photo Spots

 Centro Historico

-First of all you need to visit the Centro Historico district.
+First of all, you need to visit the Centro Historico district.
 With its rich history and colonial architecture, there are plenty of photo opportunities to capture here.
-Start your photo journey at the Cathedral of Merida, an iconic landmark that boasts stunning architecture and detail.
+Start your photo journey at the Cathedral of Merida, an iconic landmark with stunning architecture and detail.
 Or, like I did, you can make your way down the buzzing Calle 60.
 Here you’ll find lovely buildings adorned with intricate ironwork and balconies with lush foliage.

 The Beautifully Preserved Plaza Grande

-Second on the list is the Plaza Grande.
-Another of Merida’s best photo spots.
-As the main square of the city, it is truly the heart of Merida’s cultural and social life.
-The square is surrounded by impressive buildings from different historical periods.
+Second on the list is the Plaza Grande—another of Merida’s best photo spots.
+As the city’s main square, it is truly the heart of Merida’s cultural and social life.
+Impressive buildings from different historical periods surround the square.
 They include the Palacio de Gobierno, Catedral de San Ildefonso, and the Casa de Montejo.
 Also interesting to note is the Catedral de San Ildefonso, also known as the Mérida Cathedral, is the oldest cathedral in Mexico.

 Catedral de San Ildefonso

 The “Catedral de San Ildefonso” (cathedral) is the oldest church in the Americas.
-You can find it on the east side of the plaza, but it’s really hard to miss.
-A particularly cool thing to know aboutt the cathedral is that it was built from stones of pyramids from the ancient city of T’hó which was part of the Mayan civilization.
+You can find it on the plaza’s east side, but it’s tough to miss.
+A particularly cool thing to know about the cathedral is that it was built from stones of pyramids from the ancient city of T’hó, which was part of the Mayan civilization.

 Casa de Montejo